Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Lions stats and trends

-- In games that Detroit amasses over 382.9 yards, the team is 2-0 against the spread and 0-2 overall.
+- Detroit is 2-0 against the spread and 0-2 overall when the team totals more than 382.9 yards.

-- The Lions have turned the ball over 14 times this season, one more turnover than the Vikings have forced (13).
+- This season the Lions have turned the ball over 14 times, one more than the Vikings' takeaways (13).

 Home and road insights

-- In six home games this season, Detroit has hit the over twice.
+- This season, in six home games, Detroit has hit the over twice.

-- Minnesota is 2-4 overall, and 4-2 against the spread, on the road.
+- Minnesota is 2-4 overall, and 4-2 against the spread, in away games.

-- In five of six road games this season, Minnesota has hit the over.
+- In five of six road games this year, Minnesota has hit the over.

 Powered by Data Skrive.